ibethune/ap26/README.md

    AP26-boinc.c -- Geoffrey Reynolds, 11 September 2008.

+   Bryan Little 6-9-2016
+   BOINC enabled OpenCL Nvidia/AMD GPU AP26 app port

    Modified for SSE2 support 27 September 2009 by Bryan Little *NOTE* this source code is for 64-bit only

    Bryan Little 2 June 2016 added result hash and 10-shift search.
+   This is a 10 shift search.
+Checks each K with SHIFT and SHIFT+64, SHIFT+128, ..., SHIFT+576

    This file is a replacement for AP26-64.c in Jaroslaw Wroblewski's AP26 sample implementation.